-To add the form in the new Block Editor (Gutenberg) or using the Classic Editor, simply use the shortcode:
+To add the Content Notify form in the new Block Editor (Gutenberg) or using the Classic Editor, simply use the shortcode:

-You can customise the output of the form by adding some parameters to the shortcode:
+You can customise the output of the Content Notify form by adding some parameters to the shortcode:

 post_types=""with a comma separated list of post types that you want to limit the output of the Notify When field.
-Setting this to ‘auto’ or ‘false’ will detect the post type of the current page/post/custom post type, select it, and hide the Notify When field.
+Setting this to ‘auto’ or ‘false’ will detect the post type of the current post/page/custom post type, select it, and hide the Notify When field.
 Setting this to a single post type will hide the Notify When field but will show it when more than one post type is specified.

 status=""with a single or comma separated list of post statuses that you want to limit the output of the Are field.
 Only ‘publish’ and ‘update’ statuses are available at this time.
 Setting this field to ‘false’ will set the field to alert of both statuses.
 I.e. if a post is published OR updated.
-Setting this parameter will hide the Are field.
+Setting this parameter will hide the the Are field.

 authors=""with a comma separated list of authors that you want to limit the output of the By field.
 Setting this to ‘false’ will hide the By field.
-Setting this to ‘auto’ will detect the author of the current page, select it, and hide the By field.
+Setting this to ‘auto’ will detect the author of the current post/page/custom post type, select it, and hide the By field.